AdaCore/ada-spark-rfcs/considered/rfc-shortcircuit.md

 We introduce a new pragma `Shortcircuit_Operators` which is a library-level pragma governing the semantic of boolean operator in the unit where the pragma is used.
-For code compiled until Ada 2022, the value of this pragma is Off, On afterwards.
+For code compiled until Ada 2022, the value of this pragma is False, On afterwards.

 When the pragma is in effect and has a true value, non-overriden `and` and `or`